Mini Cornbread Recipe – Easy recipe for a small batch of sweet, buttery cornbread. Baked in a mini cast iron skillet or oven safe dish.

 - In a medium sized bowl, whisk together the melted butter, milk, and egg until well blended.

 - In a separate bowl, mix together the cornmeal, flour, sugar, baking powder and salt.

 - Add the cornmeal mixture to the milk mixture and stir just until the flour is moistened.

-- Pour batter into greased pan and spread evenly. *(See Notes)
+- Pour batter into small greased pan and spread evenly. *(See Notes)

 - Bake for 20-25 minutes or until golden brown and a toothpick inserted in the center comes out clean.
 Serve warm.